When to Think and When to Look: Uncertainty-Guided Lookback: Analysis

 In this section, we first describe our experimental setup, including the datasets, models, decoding strategies, and token budgets.
 We then present our empirical findings on the effects of \emph{Thinking} and its impact on visual reasoning.

 \textbf{Dataset and Models.} We adopt \mmmuval{} as our analysis benchmark because of its diversity and its widespread use in the LVLM literature; its 30 categories provide a rich opportunity to investigate generalization, robustness, and model strengths and failure modes~\cite{yue2024mmmu}.
-We focus on two leading open-source VLM families and their variants, rank top-performing open-source systems on the \mmmuval{} leaderboard~\cite{llmstatsmmmuval}.
+We focus on two leading open-source VLM families and their variants, which rank among the top-performing open-source systems on the \mmmuval{} leaderboard~\cite{llmstatsmmmuval}.
 As shown in Table~\ref{tab:models}, both are built upon Qwen3 LLM backbones, allowing controlled comparisons across three key dimensions: (i) vision encoder architectures (InternViT vs.\ Qwen3VLVision), (ii) connector architectures (MLP vs.\ DeepStack), and (iii) reasoning modes.
-This alignment makes the families well-suited for representative and systematic within-family comparison~\cite{yue2024mmmu,llmstatsmmmuval,internvl35,qwen3vlrepo}, and, to the best of our knowledge, there are currently no publicly available visual CoT controllers tailored to their ``thinking'' modes, making decoding-time control a practical way to improve performance without modifying model.
+This alignment makes the families well-suited for representative and systematic within-family comparison~\cite{yue2024mmmu,llmstatsmmmuval,internvl35,Qwen3_VL_2025}, and, to the best of our knowledge, there are currently no publicly available visual CoT controllers tailored to their ``thinking'' modes, making decoding-time control a practical way to improve performance without modifying the model.

 \textbf{Multiple-pass decoding.} We adopt a multi-sample evaluation setting with 10 sampled reasoning paths per item.
 This follows evidence that sampling diverse answers and marginalizing across them improves multi-step reasoning~\cite{wang2022selfconsistency} and aligns with recent work on visual reasoning and CoT prompting~\cite{zhou2025mira,mahdavi2025combigraphvis}.
 While prior work~\cite{zhou2025mira,mahdavi2025combigraphvis} typically uses 8 passes, we use 10 for consistency across models and a stronger assessment of answer stability.
-Temperature and $top_p$ follow standard \mmmuval{} leaderboard, varying only random seeds~\cite{zhang2024lmmseval,evalscope_2024}, whereas common evaluation toolkits default to single-sample decoding~\cite{zhang2024lmmseval,evalscope_2024,duan2024vlmevalkit}.
+Temperature and $top_p$ follow the standard \mmmuval{} leaderboard settings, varying only random seeds~\cite{zhang2024lmmseval,evalscope_2024}, whereas common evaluation toolkits default to single-sample decoding~\cite{zhang2024lmmseval,evalscope_2024,duan2024vlmevalkit}.
 Further sampling details are provided in the appendix.
+Here, \emph{breadth} means increasing the number of sampled trajectories (pass@$k$), while \emph{depth} means enabling the model's native reasoning mode.
+For Qwen3-VL, depth is controlled by the official \texttt{<think>} token; for InternVL3.5, we use only the single official reasoning prompt and do not average over alternative CoT prompts.